raidos23/PyCompiler_ARK/docs/BCASL_Configuration.md

 ## Overview

+**Scope:** This guide is specifically for configuring **BC (Before Compilation) plugins** that use the BCASL system.

-BCASL (Before-Compilation Actions System Loader) is now fully integrated with the ARK global configuration system.
-The activation/deactivation of BCASL is managed through the global `ARK_Main_Config.yml` file, while BCASL-specific settings can be configured in a dedicated YAML or JSON file.
+BCASL (Before-Compilation Actions System Loader) is fully integrated with the ARK global configuration system.
+This configuration system controls **BC plugins** - pre-compilation plugins that run before the build process starts.

+The activation/deactivation of BCASL (and all BC plugins) is managed through the global `ARK_Main_Config.yml` file, while BCASL-specific settings are configured in a dedicated **YML file only** (YAML format).

+**Note:** This configuration does **not** apply to compilation engines (PyInstaller, Nuitka, etc.).
+Engine configuration is managed separately in `ARK_Main_Config.yml`.
+See [ARK Configuration Guide](./ARK_Configuration.md) for engine configuration.

 ## Configuration Files